datumorphism/datumorphism.github.io/content/til/programming/python/python-if-condition-on-numbers.md

 - basics
 tags:
 - Python
-excerpt: If on int is dangerous
+summary: If on int is dangerous
 ---

 A bug that is so easy to miss.